 In August of 2015 Compassion Community Services prepared a bold step in its hunger initiative by transitioning to a full service "Choice" pantry.
 This shift in philosophy has reduced waste, improved service capacity, and provided each client we serve a dignified experience where the choice of product can now reflect their personal choices based on physical, medical, or personal preference.
 In March of 2017 the entire pantry was remodeled and relocated to one room as we expanded to offer fresh produce, fruit, and dairy items to better assist a growing cliental which has seen a 269% increase since the transition.

 In April of 2017 a new board of directors was established for the continued support and advancement of the Compassion Center of Northwest Arkansas.
+In 2020, Compassion NWA relocated its entire operation to a prime location at 3157 W. Sunset in Springdale.
+This change of address enables CNWA to continue its pattern of significat growth as the organization continues to serve thousands throughout the region with their food needs.
 As an organization CNWA has a bright future as it expands to serve an ever changing and growing population in need throughout the region.
 Platforms such as "Feed the 479", "Free-2-Be", and the continuation and improvement of the current needs based services will allow more people in our communities to recieve the care, mercy, and hope so desperatly needed in our world.
 CNWA also looks to the future where there will be multiple sites to serve and reach its full potential as a non-profit organization committed to creating locally sourced opportunities to give, serve, and engage a community in need while building a sustainable grace driven organization that offers hope to the hurting.